codaxy/cxjs-home-expenses-app-tutorial/tutorial/entry-log.md

 }
 ```

-There are a couple of details we need to note about the `remove` method.
+There are a couple of things we should know about the callback method:
-* beside the Event object, it receives the `instance` that fired the event, and one of the properties is a `store` view that has access to the appropriate `$record`.
+* beside the `event` object, it also receives the `instance` of the widget that fired the event (in this case the Button).
+The `instance` contains the `store` and the `controller` properties that hold the references to the Store and Controller respectively.
 * inside it, we are calling the Store.update method within the Controller to update the entries list.

-* the function that is passed to the `update` method is a pure funciton without any side effects, e.g. direct object or array mutations.
-It receives the original list of entries and returns a new copy with the given entry filtered out.
+The function that is passed to the `Store.update` method is a pure funciton without any side effects, e.g. direct object or array mutations.
+It receives the original list of entries from the Store and returns a new copy with the given entry filtered out.
 This helps the Store to determine the state changes more efficiently.

+It is important to understand that the `instance` and the Controller have different store views.
+This means that `store.get("$record.id")` and `this.store.get("$record.id")` do not necessarily return the same value.
+That is why we are using instance store so we can be sure that we are reading the correct record id, and the controller store to update the entries list.